-Adjusting text to suit the connecting line

-If you want the text to follow the slope or curve of a line, you need to activate and use the Fontwork tool.

-- 1) To add it to the Draw toolbar, choose Tools > Customize from the menu bar. - 2) On the Toolbars tab, in the Toolbars pull-down list select Drawing.
+Figure 212: The Text dialog Adjusting text to suit the connecting line If you want the text to follow the slope or curve of a line, you need to activate and use the Fontwork tool.
+To add this tool to the Draw toolbar: - 1) Choose Tools > Customize from the menu bar. - 2) On the Toolbars tab, select Drawing from the Toolbars pull-down list.
 In the Toolbar content section, click Add. - 3) On the Add Commands dialog, select Format from the left-hand list and the command Fontwork.
-Click Add, then Close to return to the Customize dialog. - 4) In the list of commands under Toolbar Content, move the Fontwork icon ▶ to the location you want by using the up/down arrows, and then click OK.
+Click Add, then Close to return to the Customize dialog. - 4) In the list of commands under Toolbar Content, move the Fontwork icon the location you want by using the up/down arrows, and then click OK.
 To write slanting text, follow these steps:

 - 1) Add the text to the connector as described earlier.
-The anchor location of the text is not important at this stage. - Select the object with the text (in this case the connector) and click on the Fontwork icon ▶ to open the Fontwork dialog. - 3) To make the text lie along the inclined line, click the Rotate icon and set the distance to the line you wish.
+The anchor location of the text is not important at this stage. - 2) Select the object with the text (in this case the connector) and click on the Fontwork icon to open the Fontwork dialog. - 3) To make the text lie along the inclined line, click the Rotate icon and set the distance to the line you wish.